amorari-nvidia/NeMo/README.md

  **Salm model export to ONNX**

-The purpose of this repo is to export the Salm model (NeMo/examples/multimodal/speech_llm) to ONNX.
+The purpose of this branch is to export the Salm model (NeMo/examples/multimodal/speech_llm) to ONNX.
 Currently, the code exports the Encoder and the Modality adapter components.

  **Instructions**